 Joint with Janna King Rezaee.

-Governments routinely decide whether to publicly provide services or to allow private entities to provide them.
-Private provision comes at a cost: private providers are special interests and can design those services according to their own preferences.
-Many are concerned that this cost increases when people aligned with special interests (who we call “biased outsiders”) go into government.
+Governments routinely decide whether to publicly provide services or to allow special interest groups to provide them.
+Private provision distorts policy outcomes since special interest groups can design those services according to their own preferences.
+Many are concerned that this distortion increases when people aligned with special interest groups go into government.
 Using a formal model, we demonstrate this is not necessarily the case.
 We have two core findings.
-First, when a biased outsider goes into government, this paradoxically reduces the special interest’s influence over the design of public services.
-Second, the biased outsider has an endogenous incentive to enter government even though this weakens the special interest, whose preferences the biased outsider shares.
-The model suggests that politicians’ efforts to prevent the hiring of biased outsiders, such as lobbyists, can counterintuitively increase special interest influence over politics.
+First, when an individual from a special interest group goes into government, this paradoxically reduces the special interest’s influence over the design of public services.
+Second, the individual from the special interest group has an endogenous incentive to enter government even though this weakens the special interest, whose preferences the individual shares.
+The model suggests that politicians’ efforts to prevent the hiring of individuals from special interest groups, such as lobbyists, can counterintuitively increase special interest influence over politics.

 Selected Presentations: SPSA Conference (January 2019, Austin TX)